 PURE is UEA’s CRIS – a software product that collects research management information such as grant applications, student supervision, research outputs

-Research Excellence Framework set up by HEFCE (and those in Scotland and Wales) to identify quality research in UK higher education and allocate grant funding according to the findings of this.
+Research Excellence Framework set up by Research England (and funding councils in Scotland and Wales) to identify quality research in UK higher education and allocate grant funding according to the findings of this.

 Repository (institutional; subject)

 A central online location where data (articles, images, video etc.) are stored.
 Metadata describes the items to make it easier to retrieve contents via online search.
 UEA has an institutional repository – this holds research publications and doctoral theses from UEA staff and students.